A simplex-type algorithm for continuous linear programs with constant coefficients: Algorithm under simplifying assumption

-\begin{theorem} Assume that M-CLP/M-CLP$^*$ are feasible for the goal set of parameters $\beta_{g}, \gamma_{g},$ $ T_{g}, \lambda_{g}, \mu_{g}$.
-Assume also non-degeneracy assumption \ref{asm.nondeg} and simplifying assumption \ref{asm.smpl}.
-Then the algorithm will compute the solution of M-CLP/M-CLP$^*(\beta_{g}, \gamma_{g}, T_{g}, \lambda_{g}, \mu_{g})$ in a finite number of iterations, bounded by $L \le {4(K+J)\choose 2(K+J)}\;2^{K+J \choose K}$. \end{theorem} \begin{proof} The proof follows from the following sequence of Propositions. \end{proof} \begin{proposition} The feasibility test can be performed, to determine whether M-CLP is feasible and bounded, or is infeasible, or is unbounded. \end{proposition} \begin{proof} Clearly, one can determine if Test-LP (\ref{eqn.ptestLP-ex}) is feasible and bounded, or is infeasible or is unbounded, which determines the same for M-CLP. \qquad \end{proof} \begin{proposition} Initialization phase of the algorithm yields a unique optimal solution with a unique optimal base sequence, and $\L(0)$ is an interior point of its validity region. \end{proposition} \begin{proof} Follows from Theorem \ref{thm.single-opt}. \qquad \end{proof} \begin{proposition} Assume that $\L(\theta)$ for some $\theta> \theta_\ell$ is in the interior of the validity region of $(\K,\J)^{(\ell)}$.
+\begin{proposition} The feasibility test can be performed, to determine whether M-CLP is feasible and bounded, or is infeasible, or is unbounded. \end{proposition} \begin{proof} Clearly, one can determine if Test-LP (\ref{eqn.ptestLP-ex}) is feasible and bounded, or is infeasible or is unbounded, which determines the same for M-CLP. \qquad \rule{0.5em}{0.5em} \end{proof} \begin{proposition} Initialization phase of the algorithm yields a unique optimal solution with a unique optimal base sequence, and $\L(0)$ is an interior point of its validity region. \end{proposition} \begin{proof} Follows from Theorem \ref{thm.single-opt}. \qquad \rule{0.5em}{0.5em} \end{proof} \begin{proposition} Assume that $\L(\theta)$ for some $\theta> \theta_\ell$ is in the interior of the validity region of $(\K,\J)^{(\ell)}$.
 Then setting up equations, calculation of the current solution and its gradient, and calculation of the right endpoint $\otheta$, as well as the termination test can be carried out. \end{proposition} \begin{proof}

 The base sequence $(\K,\J)^{(\ell)}$ determines the structure of $M_\ell$ and of $\bR_\ell$.
 Solution of the Rates-LP/LP$^*$ for $(\K_n, \J_n)_{n=1}^N$ is unique by non-degeneracy assumption, and provides the non-zero coefficients of $M_\ell$.
 The non-zero coefficients of $\bR_\ell$ are given by $\L(\theta_\ell)$. $\delta \bR_\ell$ has the same structure as $\bR_\ell$, and its non-zero elements are given by $\delta \L$.